acweathersby/js.blend/README.md

 #### Potential

-Since the entire .blend file is made available through this script, every single resource that can be created in Blender and saved to file can be accessed and used in JavaScript.
-This means that, ultimataly, information such as animation data, bone hiearchies, and particle system setups can be saved in Blender and then immediatly extracted and used in Javascript and integrated into projects.
+Since the entire .blend file is made available through this script, nearly every resource that can be created in Blender and saved to file can be accessed and used in JavaScript (the only exceptions are functions and function pointers, which cannot be reasonably converted into JavaScript equivalent).
+This means that, ultimately, information such as animation data, bone hierarchies, and particle system setups can be saved in Blender and then immediatly extracted and used in Javascript and integrated into projects.

 ## License

-This program is free to use and distribute under the MIT.
+This program is free to use and distribute under a MIT license.